ucsd-lo-group/social-network-analysis/README.md

 Principal Investigator: Stanley M. Lo - smlo[at]ucsd[dot]edu

 Scripts written by : Albert Chai - a1chai[at]ucsd[dot]edu; Joshua P. Le - jpl038[at]ucsd[dot]edu

 Licensed under MIT License

 Baseline code written in R that provide analysis of social networks using the igraph package.

 Project is currently in progress and will contain errors.
 Check Wiki pages for progress updates and other documentation.
-Made with <3 at the Lo Lab Group
+Made by the Cats with <3 at the Lo Lab Group